-I really loved teaching my youngest how to can tomatoes and vegetables and see her take that knowledge and branch off to making her own blends of jams.
-My boys also discovered their own love of gardening, and each has their own patios full of peppers, tomatoes, and herbs.
+I loved teaching my youngest how to can tomatoes and vegetables and seeing her take that knowledge and branch off to making her own blends of jams.
+My boys also discovered their love of gardening, and each has their patios full of peppers, tomatoes, and herbs.

 Choosing Which Plants To Grow

 My general rule is only to take on as much as you can handle without help.
 While it's nice to think that friends and family will always come, the reality is that you can't force people to have your passion.
 So I divide my garden up to about 50/50 flowers and food.